Coronavirus digest: Global death toll tops 2 million | DW | 15.01.2021

-The global death toll from COIVID-19 passed 2 million on Friday.
+The global death toll from COIVID-19 passed 2 million on Friday, according to figures from Johns Hopkins University.
 The milestone came even as vaccines are being rolled out around the world in an all-out campaign to stop the pandemic.

 While the count is based on figures supplied by government agencies around the world, the real toll is believed to be significantly higher because of poor testing and many inaccurately recorded deaths, especially during the first months of the outbreak.

-It took eight months to reach 1 million dead.
-It took less than four months after that to reach the next million.
+It took eight months to reach 1 million dead and less than four months after that to reach the next million.

 Here's a roundup of the other major developments around the world.